Forms and Deadlines

-Currently you must eighteen (18) or older to vote in a primary or primary runoff election.
+NO. You must eighteen (18) or older to vote in a primary or primary runoff election.

 Ask your state representatives to pass legislation which allows voters who will be eighteen (18) on or before a General, Runoff, or Special Election to vote in the preceding Primary Election.

 If you are experiencing difficulty voting, intimidation from poll workers or other voters, long lines, broken machines, a closed or incorrect polling station, or any other obstacle keeping you from casting your ballot, call the:

 Election Protection Hotline

 • English 866-687-8683